Azure/AKS-Landing-Zone-Accelerator/README.md

 # AKS Landing Zone Accelerator

 **Enterprise-scale for AKS has now been renamed AKS Landing Zone Accelerator.
 Please bare with us as we complete the transition.
-If you find any inconsistencies in the repository regarding the name change, please submit an issue to help us make the necessary improvments.**
+If you find any inconsistencies in the repository regarding the name change, please submit an issue to help us make the necessary improvements.**

 Enterprise-scale is an architectural approach and a reference implementation that enables effective construction and operationalization of landing zones on Azure, at scale.
 This approach aligns with the Azure roadmap and the Cloud Adoption Framework for Azure.